aws/aws-cdk/design/continuous-delivery.md

 4. **User defined build + synth environment**: the runtime environment in which the code is built and the CDK app is synthesized should be fully customizable by the user
-5. **Controlled deployment environment**: for security reasons, the runtime environment in which deployment is executed will be fully controlled and will not allow running user code or user-defined image
+5. **Controlled deployment runtime environment**: for security reasons, the runtime environment in which deployment is executed will be fully controlled and will not allow running user code or user-defined image

+_Considerations:_

+* Support for deployment across partitions and into air-gapped regions.
+* Prefer to use stock CloudFormation pipeline actions to reduce costs, leverage UI and allow restriction of the deployment role to the CloudFormation service principal.
+* Execution of `cdk synth` or `docker build` should not be done in a context with administrative privileges

 _Non-requirements/assumptions:_

-1. Bundling assets (creating Lambda zip files, building docker images) and publishing them (upload to S3, push to ECR) is currently coupled with the deployment of each stack that uses them.
-This means, for example, that if a docker image is used in 3 stacks, it will be built 3 times, and this could lead to different images (for example, “apt get install” can install a different version of a dependency each time).
-We are assuming that this is good enough for the first version of this feature.
-2. We assume that **cdk.context.json** is committed into the repo.
+1. We assume that **cdk.context.json** is committed into the repo.
 Any context-fetching will be done manually by users and committed to the repository.
-3. There’s a one-to-one mapping between an app and a pipeline.
+2. There’s a one-to-one mapping between an app and a pipeline.
 We are not optimizing the experience for multiple apps per pipeline (although technically it should be possible to do it, but it’s not a use case we are focused on).
-4. We are not optimizing this experience to support any CD tool (e.g. Jenkins) but we should provide guidance on how to use “cdk synth” and “cdk deploy” so that users will be able to implement CI/CD through their tools.
+3. We are not optimizing this experience to support any CD tool (e.g. Jenkins) but we should provide guidance on how to use `cdk synth`, `cdk package` and `cdk deploy` so that users will be able to implement CI/CD through their tools.
-5. Dependency management, repository and project structure are out of scope: we don’t want to be opinionated about how users should structure their projects.
+4. Dependency management, repository and project structure are out of scope: we don’t want to be opinionated about how users should structure their projects.
    They should be able to use the tools they are familiar with and are available to their teams to structure and modularize their applications.